containers/podman/docs/source/markdown/podman-create.1.md

 #### **\-\-pidfile**=*path*

 When the pidfile location is specified, the container process' PID will be written to the pidfile.
 (This option is not available with the remote Podman client)
+If the pidfile option is not specified, the container process' PID will be written to /run/containers/storage/${storage-driver}-containers/$CID/userdata/pidfile.

 After the container is started, the location for the pidfile can be discovered with the following `podman inspect` command:

-    $ podman inspect --format '{{ .Config.CreateCommand }}' $CID
+    $ podman inspect --format '{{ .PidFile }}' $CID
-    podman run --pidfile $pidfilepath image

-If the pidfile option is not specified, the container process' PID will be written to /run/containers/storage/${storage-driver}-containers/$CID/userdata/pidfile.
-The default pidfile location is not listed in the `podman inspect` output.
+    /run/containers/storage/${storage-driver}-containers/$CID/userdata/pidfile

 ## EXAMPLES